 In this blog, you learned about Elasticsearch export using three different methods.
 You can select your desired method to export Elasticsearch data for robust use across multiple platforms.
 Running scripts via selected plug-ins can help carry out this task, while other methods will automate the process for you.
 Choose your desired channel to reap the benefits of Elasticsearch in tandem with your data warehouse.
 But, if you are looking for an automated solution to export data from Elasticsearch to a data warehouse, then try Hevo.

 Hevo is a No-Code Data Pipeline.
-It supports pre-built integrations from 100+ data sources at a reasonable price.
-With Hevo, you can migrate your Elasticsearch data to your data warehouse in minutes.
+It supports pre-built integrations from 150+ data sources at a reasonable price.
+Sign up for Hevo’s 14-day free trial to migrate your Elasticsearch data to your data warehouse in minutes.

 Sign Up for a 14 day free trial.